 On June 12, our Salmonella lawyers filed a lawsuit on behalf of a 73-year-old Ohio woman who was sickened in the Salmonella Adelaide outbreak linked to pre-cut melon produced at Caito Foods.
 According to the suit, the plaintiff purchased a pre-cut fruit product produced by Caito from a Walmart store in Findlay, Ohio.
 One day after she ate the fruit, she developed symptoms of a Salmonella infection which include stomach cramps and diarrhea.
 These symptoms persisted and worsened over the course of several days.
 She saw her doctor and was admitted to the hospital with a pervasive Salmonella infection and endured a lengthy hospitalization that included a stay in the intensive care unit.
 She was eventually discharged to a rehab center.

 Caito Foods Cut Melon Recall for Salmonella Risk

 A recall has been issued in association with this outbreak.
 The recalled products include pre-cut watermelon, cantaloupe, and honeydew including fruit salads, fruit trays, melon chunks, and melon spears.
 The recalled products were packaged in clear plastic containers and sold at dozens of grocery stores throughout the U.S. including:

 - Trader Joe’s

 Click here to see the full list of melon products recalled by Caito Foods.

 Request a Free Consultation with a Salmonella Lawyer

-If you developed a Salmonella infection after eating pre-cut melon or products containing pre-cut melon and would like a free consultation with Fred or Brendan, contact them online or call toll-free at 1(888) 377-8900.
+If you developed a Salmonella infection after eating pre-cut melon or products containing pre-cut melon and would like a free consultation with Fred or one of the lawyers on our Salmonella legal team, contact them online or call toll-free at 1(888) 377-8900.